-As a computer science professor focused on database systems (and now CEO of a data learning platform, called Keebo), Looker’s in-database architecture has always resonated with me.
+As a computer science professor focused on database systems (and now CEO of Keebo, a data learning platform), Looker’s in-database architecture has always resonated with me.
 It’s exactly what we teach as best practice in database classes: push your computation to where your data lives!

 This approach, known as “live connection mode,” improves security and eliminates the need for repetitive and expensive data extracts.
 It lets users see fresh data while enabling them to seamlessly drill down to granular details with fewer chances of seeing inconsistent numbers.
 Yet, despite its many advantages, this approach comes with one important tradeoff: slower dashboards.

 Each time you load a dashboard or change a filter, you’re sending a new query to the database.
 This means waiting for: